- Conditions & Treatments

 - About Us

 Dr. Megan Lent is a board-certified dermatologist that specializes in medical and cosmetic dermatology with a clinical interest in adult and pediatric dermatology.
-She completed her undergraduate studies at the University of Missouri—Columbia and earned her medical degree from the University of Missouri—Columbia School of Medicine.
-She completed an internship in internal medicine and a dermatology residency at Southern Illinois University in Springfield, Illinois, where she served as chief resident her final year.
+She completed her undergraduate studies and earned her medical degree from the University of Missouri—Columbia School of Medicine.
+She completed her internal medicine internship and dermatology residency at Southern Illinois University in Springfield, Illinois, where she served as chief resident her final year.
 In addition, Dr. Lent was awarded the “Outstanding PGY-1 Resident of the Year” award.

-Dr. Megan Lent is a member of the American Academy of Dermatology and Alpha Omega Alpha Honor Medical Society.
-She has co-authored multiple medical articles in peer-reviewed literature.
+Dr. Lent is a member of the American Academy of Dermatology and Alpha Omega Alpha Honor Medical Society and has co-authored multiple medical articles in peer-reviewed literature.
 She currently treats general dermatology patients in her hometown at our Chillicothe office.

 Actinic Keratosis, also known as solar keratosis, is a scaly or crusty lesion on the skin that develops slowly and indicates the presence of sun damage.
 It is most commonly found on parts of the body frequently exposed to the sun including the bald scalp, face, ears, lips, backs of the hands or forearms, neck, and shoulders.

 Actinic keratoses are considered precancerous and can develop into a type of skin cancer called squamous cell carcinoma.
 In fact, some 40 to 60 percent of squamous cell skin cancers begin as untreated actinic keratoses.

 Because of this, your doctor should be diligent in diagnosing, treating and monitoring actinic keratosis.